 There I was sitting on my sofa in my pj's, pink robe, and slippers.
-James was down for the night in the next room over and I was watching How to Tame Your Dragon and sending some emails.
-Travis, Lydia, and Bennet were all gone for the night.
+JF was down for the night in the next room over and I was watching How to Tame Your Dragon and sending some emails.
+Travis, L, and Ben were all gone for the night.

 My heart started to pound.
 I was afraid someone was trying to break into our house, having come through our cellar door (which is twice locked) and then up the basement steps (the door to the basement is also locked, and blocked by a large toy.
 Hear that, bad guys?!!
 You can't get in!)
 My other thought was that a mouse was in the house and had knocked over a toy.

 A mouse is equally terrifying as a robber in my book.